 Statement on Office for Students with Disabilities (OSD): To receive accommodation, students must present or email their "Authorization for Accommodation" (AFA) form provided by the Office for Students with Disabilities (OSD) to the instructor.
-Considering that students will complete assignments from home and they are not timed, no extra time will be given.
+Considering that students will complete assignments from home, no extra time will be given.